wklchris/TRB-template/README.md

 ## Dependencies

 - This template is for LaTeX users who have installed a TeX Distribution ([TeX Live](https://www.tug.org/texlive/) is recommended), or use an online LaTeX platform like [Overleaf](https://www.overleaf.com/);
-- XeLaTeX with Times New Roman font is the default setting (Overleaf also supports Times New Roman).
-If you prefer pdfLaTeX, please follow the comments in the class file (`trbart.cls`) to use `mathptmx` package and comment lines related to `fontspec`.
+- XeLaTeX with Times New Roman font is the default setting (Overleaf also supports Times New Roman);
 - For the bibliography part, `biblatex` package with `biber` backend is applied.
 There is no `BibTeX` requirement and nor is it used here.

 You can read the `trbart.cls` file thoroughly to check the packages required by this template.
 Users with TeX Live (>=2017) fully installed don't need to install anything more.
 Last, an alternative way to check the dependencies is to try to compile the `example.tex` file.